HussainAdam-25/Contacts_Project/README.md

 # ☎️ People information management

--This is my first simple project using C# and 3-Tier Architecture.
+* This is my first simple project using C# and 3-Tier Architecture.

-The application allows adding, editing, and deleting person information in the database.
+- The application allows adding, editing, and deleting person information in the database.

 ## Technologies Used :

-C# - Windows Forms
+• C# - Windows Forms

-SQL Server
+• SQL Server

-3-Tier Architecture (Presentation - Business Logic - Data Access)
+• 3-Tier Architecture (Presentation - Business Logic - Data Access)

 ## Main Features :

-Add new person
+• Add new person

-Edit person data
+• Edit person data

-Delete person from system
+• Delete person from system

-Simple and user-friendly GUI
+• Simple and user-friendly GUI

 ## How to run the project? :

-Open the solution (.sln) file in Visual Studio
+1- Open the solution (.sln) file in Visual Studio

-Enter the database connection details
+2- Enter the database connection details

-Run the project
+3- Run the project